 Tax Form 1098-T will be available to students by January 31st and will provide the following information:

-- A summarization of the total amount of qualified tuition
+- A summarization of the total amount of qualified tuition and fees

 - Summarization the total amount of scholarships and grants received